miuku-dll/AstralStack/README.md

 ![Astral Stack](https://media.discordapp.net/attachments/908858749119258637/1123581107481366599/AstralSmall.png)

-### Simple 'loader' for your favourite / most used apps
 ### Info
+Simple 'loader' for your favourite / most used apps <br>
 First time actually using wpf for the user interface so everything looks horrible(ish)

 ## Showcase